billforsternz/winged-spider/README.md

 # Status

-Winged Spider is approaching Release 1.0 status.
-I have been using it in production for an important, medium sized project (the New Zealand Chess Federation website) for a few weeks now, even as I tightened down many details.
+Winged Spider V1.00 is now released.
+It has been used in production for an important, medium sized project (the New Zealand Chess Federation website) for several weeks even before V1.00.

-In preparation for 1.0 I have created comprehensive user documentation and a full example (checked into the repo in the 'example' directory).
+In preparation for V1.00 I have created comprehensive user documentation and a full example (checked into the repo in the 'example' directory).
 In fact I fed two birds with one scone because the example is the documentation!
 I have put the [rendered example here](https://triplehappy.com/winged-spider-example/output/index.html)